fortrabbit/blog/what-happend-to-our-old-webhosting.md

 ---
 title: What happened to our old WebHosting?
 author: fl
 published: true
-lead: "You might know that we are already running a WebHosting platform on our own servers in a data center in Berlin.
-What is the connection to our new upcoming PHP cloud platform?"
+lead: You might know that we are already running a WebHosting platform on our own servers in a data center in Berlin.
+What is the connection to our new upcoming PHP cloud platform?
 created: 2012-07-02
+tags:
+  - chronicles
 ---

 **tl;dr** We used to bring modern cloud technologies such as Git code management and consumption based billing to a standardized Hosting environment.
 Now we go the other way around and bring some essential standards to the cloud._